finale-lua/pdk-framework-docs/finaleplugin_properties.md

 ]]
 ```

 Notes may contain simple Markdown syntax for creating paragraph breaks (two newlines), line breaks (two spaces at the end of lines), and numbered or bullet lists.
-These will be interpreted correctly at the [Finale Lua](https://finalelua.com) site if the script it uploaded there.
+These will be interpreted correctly at the [Finale Lua](https://finalelua.com) site if the script is uploaded there.

 #### RevisionNotes (multiline string)